Stand-alone power systems

 Stand-alone power systems (SPS) offers a reliable, cost-effective alternative in rural areas to vast lengths of powerlines that currently connect only small groups of customers.
 In selected regional locations, SPS technology is a more efficient option when compared to current and forecast network costs.

-Participants will continue to receive a bill from Synergy for the electricity they use.
-The cost per unit of electricity continues to be the same as network-connected customers, so if electricity use stays the same, so will the customer’s bill.
+We cover all costs for the SPS asset replacement program.
+This includes site visits and investigations, system installation and ongoing maintenance.
+Customers will continue to receive a bill from Synergy for the electricity they use.
+The cost per unit of electricity is the same as network-connected customers, so if your electricity usage stays the same, so will your bill.

 Want to lower your power bill?
 Find easy and energy efficient changes you can make at energy.gov.au